Reading

 We value the role that you play in this by sharing stories and books at home, perhaps as part of their daily routine – many families find that books before bed works well.
 We model how books should be handled carefully and correctly, including how to hold them and how to turn the pages.
 Please do let them practise this at home too.

 Your child will bring home library books throughout EYFS for you to share with them.
-Generally, these will be books they cannot read themselves, so we would love you to read them to them and talk about them together.
+Generally, these will be books they cannot read themselves, so we would love you to read to them and talk about them together.

 There will also then be books for them to read to you once they are ready – but the very first ones of these that you receive may be wordless and this is deliberate!
 We’ll tell you more about this when it is time.